 Simbrinza

-Simbrinza Coupons & Discount Card - Compare Prices Near You
+Simbrinza Coupons & Savings Card – Discount Prices from $200.24

 Simbrinza is a prescription eye drop combining two medications, brinzolamide and brimonidine, designed to treat elevated eye pressure caused by open-angle glaucoma or ocular hypertension.
 By reducing fluid production in the eye, this medication helps lower the risk of vision impairment, nerve damage, or blindness.
 Brinzolamide, a carbonic anhydrase inhibitor, and brimonidine, an alpha-2 agonist, work synergistically to decrease intraocular pressure.
 Typically administered as one drop in the affected eye(s) three times daily, Simbrinza is not yet available in a generic form.
 Common side effects may include eye irritation, blurry vision, and altered taste.
 It is not recommended for children under two years due to potential severe side effects like significantly slowed breathing.
 Always consult your healthcare provider for personalized medical advice before starting any new treatment.